idblr/geo_US_lung_cancer_and_smoking/README.md

 </tbody>
 <table>

+The repository also includes the code to create the project hexsticker.

+### Data Availability

+County-level U.S. lung cancer mortality rates and smoking prevalences are downloadable from [Model-based Small Area Estimates of Cancer-Related Measures](https://sae.cancer.gov/nhis-brfss/) from the [Surveillance Research Program](https://surveillance.cancer.gov/) within the [Division of Cancer Control and Population Sciences](https://cancercontrol.cancer.gov/) of the [National Cancer Institute](https://www.cancer.gov/) and the [National Vital Statistics System](https://www.cdc.gov/nchs/nvss/index.htm) from the [National Center for Health Statistics](https://www.cdc.gov/nchs/index.htm) of the [Centers for Disease Control and Prevention](https://www.cdc.gov/).

 ### Questions?

-For questions about the manuscript please e-mail the corresponding author [Dr. Rena R. Jones](mailto:rena.jones@nih.gov)
+For questions about the manuscript please e-mail the corresponding author [Dr. Rena R. Jones](mailto:rena.jones@nih.gov).